 It is best to stop the pump with the least discharge head possible both for minimizing strain on components, and to be in low power mode in anticipation of restarting.
+If the pump will be down for more than a few weeks it is advisable to drain it.
+Follow the instructions for long term storage, Section 1, 1B Storage.
+After any prolonged stoppage, turn the pump over by hand before restarting, to be sure it is free.

-Service
+4. Service